litecoin-project/gitian.sigs.ltc/README.md

 This repository contains gitian signatures for Litecoin.
 It should be updated on each release.
+Random members of the public are encouraged to participate in this process in order to better secure the integrity of the Gitian builds.

 ## Generating Gitian Sigs